 “Send a Cow's work is truly done in partnership with those that we serve in Africa.
 Seeing their work first-hand in Kenya helped me to see how passionate and caring our field staff are about walking alongside farmers, increasing their knowledge, their crop yields, their income and their ability to thrive in rural Africa.
 It truly is life-sustaining work that is making an incredible difference in the world, and I am so honored to support it.”

-In her working life, Robyn Davis Sekula is Vice President of Communications and Marketing for the Presbyterian Foundation in the Louisville, Ky., area.
+In her working life, Robyn Davis Sekula is Vice President of Communications and Marketing for the Presbyterian Foundation in the Louisville, KY area.
 She oversees strategic communications from the Foundation to the Presbyterian Church (U.S.A.)’s two million members.
 She has worked as a communications and marketing consultant for non-profit organizations and businesses and also as a journalist and writer.
 She joined the US Board of Trustees in 2015, visiting farmers in western Kenya in 2017 and Rwanda in 2019.
-She lives in New Albany, Indiana, with her husband and three daughters.

 Mirzamurat Khojamuratov is a non-profit management professional with more than 15 years of experience working with various international organizations in Africa and Asia.
 His expertise is in finance and operations management.
 Currently he is a Senior Finance Officer with International Rescue Committee, based in New York.

 Elzadia Washington is a retired Senior Foreign Service Officer who served for more than thirty years with the United States Agency for International Development (USAID).
 She has hands-on experience and knowledge of sustainable development.
 Ms. Washington is currently the owner and operator of the Vera Heritage Farm, LLC producing naturally-grown vegetables in rural Arkansas.